-Evertiq - ElevenEs receives funds from EIT InnoEnergy for gigafactory
+Evertiq - ElevenEs receives funding from EIT InnoEnergy for gigafac...

 © ElevenES Electronics Production | October 25, 2021

-ElevenEs receives funds from EIT InnoEnergy for gigafactory
+ElevenEs receives funding from EIT InnoEnergy for gigafactory

 By 2030, it is said that Europe will need 14 times more batterires than what the region produces today.
 The growth drivers are electric mobility and the energy storage market, which both requires batteries to stabilise energy systems.
 ElevenEs, an industrial spin-off of the multinational Al Pack Group, is looking to supply just that.